soleun/tilemill/platform/osx/README.md

     tilemill.app/Contents/Resources/

-Simply copy your tilemill folder there after compiling tilemill.app
+You must manually copy your tilemill sources folder there after compiling tilemill.app

+And it must be named 'tilemill' so you'll have a file like:

+    tilemill.app/Contents/Resources/tilemill/tilemill.js

 # Building

-This command will create build/Release/tilemill.app:
+This command will create `build/Release/tilemill.app`:

     make